 Cedants are required to cede or offer preferentially at least 40% of their reinsurance cessions to local reinsurers.
-To satisfy the preferential offer requirement, cedants must engage in a formally regulated consultation process with the local market, offering at least 40% of each reinsurance risk under the same terms and conditions available from Admitted or Occasional Reinsurers.
-The 2017
+To satisfy the preferential offer requirement, cedants must engage in a formally regulated consultation process with the local market, offering at least 40% of each reinsurance risk on the same terms and conditions as to admitted or occasional reinsurers.
+The CNSP issued a 2017 resolution further clarifying that employing unfair practices to fulfil the preferential offer requirement may be punished and, in such circumstances, the reinsurance contract may be considered void.